ic-n/sx/README.md

 ### Testing

+Test on emulated backend done by [CI/CD](https://github.com/ic-n/sx/actions/runs/7079125577) or you can run `go test -timeout 30s -v ./...` from ./solution folder

 To perform integrational test you need to have blockchain running, server running, and then test it via HTTP calls

 1. Open three terminal windows in `./solution` folder